BrycePairrett/Python-HW2/README.md

 <H1> Spin the Wheel </H1>
 <body> The game is played as follows:

-Spin a wheel with a group of numbers (0-10).
+-Spin a wheel with a group of numbers (0-10).
 If you got a 1, 2 or a 3, the game is over.
 If you got a 4, 5, or 6, you win that many dollars ($4, $5, or $6), and then spin again, or if you got 7, 8, 9, or 10, then you win $14,$16,$18, or $20 and then spin again.